matryx/nanome-docs/docs/plugins/superimpose.md

 2. In the upper right, there are 3 available alignment modes.
     -   **Align to Entire Fixed Reference**: Uses a sequence based alignment to superimpose entire proteins on top of each other.
     -   **1 specific Chain from the Fixed Reference**: Uses a sequence based  alignment to superimpose the moving structures onto a specified chain on the Fixed Reference.
-    -   **By Binding Site**: The user selects a ligand on the fixed reference, and the surrounding binding site is aligned to the moving structures using a spatial based algorithm (See methodoligies for more details)
+    -   **By Binding Site**: The user selects a ligand on the fixed reference, and the surrounding binding site is aligned to the moving structures using Site-Motif (See methodoligies for more details)

 3. A list of proteins in the workspace appears in the main panel.
 In this panel, choose **Fixed Reference** and **Moving Structures**, and subselect a chain for each, if aligning by chain (see 4, below).
     - By default, the first entry is set as Fixed, and designated by the yellow pin.
 When selected as Fixed, the box under Moving will be inactive.
 To change this selection, select the pin next to the desired Fixed Reference protein.